 The eLearning industry hasn’t changed much since the turn of the Millennium when SCORM was invented.
-At this point it generally separated into course creators (using authoring tool software) and Learning Management System (LMS) companies which distributed courseware and measured its performance.
+At this point it generally separated into course creators (using authoring tool software) and Learning Management System (LMS meaning) companies which distributed courseware and measured its performance.
 Globally, this represents the bulk of the $200bn spent on company training every year.
 Not surprisingly, the large companies who grab the largest share of that sum are not in a hurry to overhaul their business models and innovate… even though typical course completion rates lie under 20% and learning is not something that learners look forward to.
 So how do you install a love of learning with your company training?
 Here’s what to look for in an LMS company.

 4 things an LMS company needs to offer